marosolutions/marketing-php/README.md

 Maropost account.
 These functions return a result object indicating success/failure, any Exceptions throw, and the resulting data.

+## Installation

+### Composer
+[Composer](https://getcomposer.org) is a modern alternative to PEAR and easy to work with.
+Because this package is PSR-4-compliant, you can install it using Composer.
+To do so, simply add `maropost/api` to the "require" object in your own project's composer.json file.

+    {
+        "require": {
+            "maropost/api": "*"
+        }
+    }

+### Install from Source
+You can also just clone the API repository and use a PSR-4-compatible autoloader to load the library.
+Our testing file at `~/tests/index.php` gives one example of how to do this.
+You will need to view our composer.json file for the dependencies (listed under "requires") and make sure you have them installed.

 ## Usage
 To use a service, first instantiate it, providing your Maropost AccountId and Auth Token.
 For example, to get your list of reports using the Reports